Canada: Alberta

 Data Compilation and Publishing

 The AER regularly publishes comprehensive reports on industry activity at daily, weekly, monthly, annual, and any other relevant frequency.
-For example, the ST60: Crude Oil and Crude Bitumen Batteries Monthly Flaring, Venting, and Production Data show historical data on crude oil and bitumen production from crude oil and bitumen batteries and flaring and venting at the batteries by location, type, and operator; they also indicate where the conservation of gas has been economically feasible.
+For example, the ST60: Crude Oil and Crude Bitumen Batteries Monthly Flaring, Venting, and Production Data include historical data on crude oil and bitumen production from crude oil and bitumen batteries, and flaring and venting at the batteries by location, type, and operator; they also indicate where the conservation of gas has been economically feasible.
 The AER also publishes monthly enforcement reports (ST108) and year-end reports (ST60B: Upstream Petroleum Industry Flaring and Venting Report).
 Reports include flared and vented volumes reported to the AER.

 Fines, Penalties, and Sanctions